There are three fellowship tracks available:

 Pediatric Fellowship

 The Pediatric Neuropsychology Postdoctoral Fellowship Program at Dartmouth involves numerous activities designed to provide a well-rounded training and learning experience.
-In addition to the outpatient Pediatric Neuropsychology Clinic (PNC) at DHMC that evaluates children with various neurological, metabolic, genetic, developmental, and cognitive disorders, we participate in four interdisciplinary clinics with developmental pediatrics, neurology, speech-language pathology, occupational therapy, and psychiatry:
+In addition to the outpatient Pediatric Neuropsychology Clinic (PNC) at DHMC that evaluates children with various neurological, metabolic, genetic, developmental, and cognitive disorders, we participate in five multi- and inter-disciplinary clinics with developmental pediatrics, neurology, speech-language pathology, occupational therapy, and psychiatry:

 - Autism and Communications Disorders Clinic (ACDC) evaluating children ages 0-5 years old: answering referral questions pertaining to development, speech-language disorders, and ASD.